SIDN/spin/doc/Alternative-mosquitto-use.md

 On *SPIN/traffic/dns* the DNS requests.
 Again information about nodes will only be their number.

+This does not give Blocked messages their own place.
+Separate channel, or perhaps with admin or flow?

 For the statistics, assuming we keep them on Mosquitto, we could use something like: *SPIN/stat/module/counter* topics making it easy for someone just to query one counter.
 Making all counters retainable will get you the latest value with one call.